ptoner/orbit-db-kvstore/README.md

 ```

 Create a schema that defines the indexed columns in the table.
 Multiple columns can be indexed and searched.
-Each index is implemented as a remotely-loaded [B-tree](https://github.com/mmalmi/merkle-btree/).
+Each index is implemented as a [B-tree](https://github.com/dcodeIO/btree.js/).

 The properties of an index are: